liuyehcf/BlogSource/_unposts/resume/Resume.md

    * Implement user-space scheduler.
    * Implement multiply operators, like aggregate/window function/scan/table function/exchange, etc.
 * **Window function optimization**, aimed to improve the performance of window functions and reduced memory usage.
+   * Support both sort-based and hash-based partition algorithm.
    * Design and implement a top-N based optimization approach that significantly improves performance by an order of magnitude.
    * Change blocking process mode to streaming process mode for better memory utilization.
    * Introduce removable cumulative calculation for sliding window process.
+   * Optimize for scenarios with data skew.
 * **Sort merge optimization**, aimed to eliminate the bottleneck caused by serial merging and improve the performance of the overall sorting process.
    * Design and implement parallelized merge operator(based on Merge Path Algorithm), achieving a performance improvement of an order of magnitude.
 * **Support certain types of subquery**, aimed to enhance the system's capabilities.